PERL: Pinyin Enhanced Rephrasing Language Model for Chinese ASR N-best Error Correction: Experimental Setup

 \subsection{Experiment Setup and Evaluation}

 The experiments are conducted on two NVIDIA 3090 GPUs.
 The Pinyin encoder is pre-trained on the Wang271k \cite{wang-etal-2018-hybrid} gold-labeled dataset, with 10,000 sentences held out for validation.
 In principle, any error-free Chinese corpus could be used for this pre-training.
 The encoder is trained for 10 epochs with an initial learning rate of $5 \times 10^{-4}$.
 The Aishell-1 and DoAD datasets are used to train the length predictor, starting with a learning rate $2\times 10^{-5}$.
-Finally, the training for PERL follows the same training parameters shown in \cite{liu2024chinesespellingcorrectionrephrasing}.
+Finally, PERL training follows the same training parameters shown in \cite{liu2024chinesespellingcorrectionrephrasing}.
 The mask rate is set to 0.2, and the maximum length is 128.
 We choose the BERT model \cite{devlin2018bert} as the semantic encoder and select the 5-best results as input for each scenario.

 For evaluation, we adopt Character Error Rate (CER) and Character Error Rate Reduction (CERR).
-CER is computed as the edit distance between the predicted and reference sequences normalized by the reference length, while CERR measures the relative CER reduction compared with the 1-best ASR baseline.
+CER is computed as the edit distance between the predicted and reference sequences normalized by the reference length, while CERR measures the relative reduction of CER compared to the best ASR baseline.